OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 Further action MAY be required by the gateway to make the sending of the message effective, such as providing payment for gas.
 See Post-processing.

-MUST generate a unique message identifier and return it.
-This identifier shall be used to track the lifecycle of the message in events and to perform actions related to the message.

 MUST revert if an unsupported attribute key is included.
 MAY revert if the value of an attribute is not a valid encoding for its expected type.

 MAY accept call value (native token) to be sent with the message.
 MUST revert if call value is included but it is not a feature supported by the gateway.
 It is unspecified how this value is represented on the destination.

+MAY generate and return a unique non-zero *outbox identifier*, otherwise returning zero.
+This identifier shall be used to track the lifecycle of the message in the outbox in events and for post-processing.

 MUST emit a `MessageCreated` event.